 - Condoms, diaphragms, contraceptive sponges, and female sanitary pads

-- Inform all caregivers of your allergy: This includes dentists, nurses, doctors, and surgeons.
+- Tell all healthcare providers about your latex allergy.
+This includes dentists, nurses, doctors, and surgeons.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.